h0ssimo/h0ssimo.github.io/_posts/articles/2019-02-16-tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 _This image above is a good example of primary forms of hair.
 By Adam Skutt_

 <img src="/images/Tutorials/Tips_And_Tricks/Tips_and_Tricks_on_Grooming_Sculpting_Hair/hair_primary_forms_2.jpg" alt="hair_primary_forms_2" class="narrowResponsive">
 _This one's pretty basic.
-Obviously, there will be a lot more tweaking along the way._
+Obviously, there will be a lot more tweaking along the way.
+By Henning Sanden_

 ##### Secondary Shapes